-- A large randomised controlled trials (RCTs) on second-generation antipsychotic (SGA) in acute schizophrenia showed 99.5% of the patients with DSM-IV met DSM-5 diagnostic criteria for schizophrenia.
-Mattila T et al., 2015, level I - In a small prevalence study on individuals with DSM-IV schizophrenia, DSM-5 changes in criteria A showed a negligible effect on the prevalence of schizophrenia as over 98% of individuals continued to receive a DSM-5 diagnosis of schizophrenia.
-Tandon R et al., 2013, level III - A meta-analysis of 42 studies showed a high diagnostic stability in schizophrenia spectrum using either DSM-IV or ICD-10.
-Fusar-Poli P et al., 2016, level II-2
+- A large randomised controlled trial (RCT) on second-generation antipsychotic (SGA) in acute schizophrenia showed 99.5% of the patients with DSM-IV met DSM-5 diagnostic criteria for schizophrenia.32, level I - In a small prevalence study on individuals with DSM-IV schizophrenia, DSM-5 changes in criteria A showed a negligible effect on the prevalence of schizophrenia as over 98% of individuals continued to receive a DSM-5 diagnosis of schizophrenia.33, level III - A meta-analysis of 42 studies showed a high diagnostic stability in schizophrenia spectrum using either DSM-IV or ICD-10.34, level II-2

-In a Cochrane systematic review of 21 studies of old and limited qualities, first rank symptoms correctly identified schizophrenia 75% to 95% of the times.
-Soares Weiser K et al., 2015, level III
+In a Cochrane systematic review of 21 studies of old and limited qualities, first rank symptoms correctly identified schizophrenia 75% to 95% of the time.
+35, level III

 Disease severity is assessed based on presenting psychopathology and risk assessment (risk to self and/or others).
-The psychopathology may be assessed using the severity scale e.g. PANSS and BPRS by trained personnel.
+The psychopathology may be assessed using the severity scale e.g. PANSS or BPRS by trained personnel.

-- People with possible schizophrenia should be assessed thoroughly by history taking, physical examination and mental state examination. - Schizophrenia should be diagnosed using either Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-5) or International Classification of Diseases and Related Health Problem 10th Revision (ICD-10).
+- People with possible schizophrenia should be assessed thoroughly by history taking (self-report and collateral), physical examination, mental state examination and relevant investigations (if indicated). - Schizophrenia should be diagnosed using either Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-5) or International Classification of Diseases and Related Health Problem 10th Revision (ICD-10).